pandalearnstocode/fastapi_sqlmodel_sqlite_alembic_sync_template/README.md

-# Creating a minimal Fast API app for local development: FastAPI + SQLModel + SQLite + Alembic
+# Creating a minimal Fast API app for local development: FastAPI + SQLModel + SQLite + Alembic [Sync version]

 This is example template which can be used for local development.